-Don’t worry about the language barrier because the site is in English, and the staff speaks Tagalog and English.
+No need to fret about language barriers, as the website is in English, and the staff is proficient in both Tagalog and English.

 Steps to Send the Balikbayan Box

-Here’s the guide to successfully send your Balikbayan box:
+Here’s a step-by-step guide to successfully sending your Balikbayan box:

 Step One: Order the box

-The site will also ask you for the destination of the box.
-By that, I mean where in Japan the empty box should be delivered, and also the destination in the Philippines the box should be delivered after packing.
-This is vital as this is the basis for the bills that you’re going to pay later in step three.
+The website will prompt you to specify the box’s destination in Japan, where the empty box should be delivered, and the destination in the Philippines where the box should be sent after packing.
+This information is crucial as it forms the basis for the bills you’ll need to settle in the next step.

 Step Three: Pay

-You may pay the bill after packing, or even if you’re not finished packing yet.
-How will you know how much should you pay?
-Scan the papers that come along with the box.
-There’s a bill there.
-It should look like this
+You can pay the bill either after packing or even if you’re not done yet.
+To determine the amount to pay, check the papers that came with the box.
+There should be a bill included, which will look like this.

-So, as you recall, I said that the price varies depending on the size of the box and the destination.
-Here’s a brief calculation of how I settled with a certain amount.
+As you may remember, I mentioned that the price depends on the box’s size and the destination.
+Here’s a quick breakdown of how I calculated the total cost.

-I chose the cube size and Kyushu is the destination of the empty box.
-The packed box on the other hand is headed to the Visayas region in the Philippines.
-Take a look at the photo below.
-I paid 2,000 yen for the box that’s sent to Kyushu.
-Additional 11,000 yen for the delivery charge going to the Philippines.
-So I paid a total of 13,000 yen.
+I selected the cube-sized box, with Kyushu as the destination for the empty box.
+The packed box, on the other hand, is bound for the Visayas region in the Philippines.
+Have a look at the photo below.
+I paid 2,000 yen for the box sent to Kyushu, along with an additional 11,000 yen for the delivery charge to the Philippines.
+In total, I paid 13,000 yen.

 Where do you pay the bills of payment?

-You can process the payment at any convenience stores listed in the bill.
-I paid for mine at a Family Mart branch if you may ask.
+You can process the payment at any of the convenience stores listed on the bill.
+I made my payment at a Family Mart branch, in case you were wondering.

-Step Four: Ask them to pick up the balikbayan box.
+Step Four: Schedule a pickup for the balikbayan box.

 When you’re done packing and paying for the bill, the box is ready for pickup.
-Call them to inform that the box is ready.
-You may also go to their website and process the pick up request there.
+Schedule a pickup for the Balikbayan box by calling them or using their website to process the pickup request.

-By the way, remember the items list?
-Don’t forget to put that in the plastic attached outside the box.
+By the way, don’t forget to place the list of items in the plastic pouch attached outside the box.

-It takes approximately four weeks to seven weeks for the box to arrive depending on the Philippines’ region of destination.
+It takes approximately four to seven weeks for the box to arrive, depending on the destination region in the Philippines

 - Metro Manila- 4 weeks